Development of a blood-based biomarker concept for screening of CRC

 Research in development of a blood-based test of biological markers to detect recurrence at an early stage.
 Early detection is urgent to offer renewed options for curative treatments.

 Collaborative research including preanalytical, analytical and post-analytical issues—a validation of materials, databases, and audit issues.

 Our current project—Endoskopi III─is comprised of two main work phases:

 The collection of blood samples, data and records are carried out by the screening centers at 10 cooperating hospitals in Denmark:

 The analyses of all the blood samples and all statistical calculations are carried out by our contractually-based collaborations with national and international biotech companies as well as leading Danish, American and European research institutions and hospitals:

-Our basic hypothesis is confirmed as we have now shown that:
+Our basic research-hypothesis is confirmed as we have now shown that:

-elevated levels of one or more of four biological blood markers relate to increased risk of developing a cancer disease within few years.
+elevated levels of one or more of four biological blood-based biomarkers relate to an increased risk of developing a cancer disease within few years.